 Mio is the behind the scenes tool that syncs everything together.

 When you implement your team collaboration platform, start with Mio from day one.

 With Mio in the background, you can let users leverage the benefits of the platform of their choosing while remaining able to chat with their colleagues on another platform.

 Mio has a full synchronization feature which works in the background of your existing messaging platforms, and provides seamless chat interoperability across channels, DMs, and even group DMs.

-If some of your employees prefer Webex Teams, while others work better with Slack, no one has to compromise.
+If some of your employees prefer Webex, while others work better with Slack, no one has to compromise.

 Departments can collaborate without inconveniences, users can use the app of their choice, and no further training is required because no one will have to make a switch.

 Posting, sharing a file, direct messaging to a Webex user via Microsoft Teams or Slack is made possible.

 The user on the other end will not experience any differences and likely won’t even realize their colleague is using a different chat app.